Making Their Story Our History

 Authors

 Dr Steve Bond served in the RAF and now lectures at City University.
-Previous work includes histories of RAF Brize Norton, RAF St Athan and the Gloster Meteor, along with the books Heroes All, Wimpy, and contributions to previous Failed to Return books.
+His books include histories of RAF Brize Norton, RAF St Athan and the Gloster Meteor, along with the books 'Heroes All', 'Wimpy', and contributions to Fighting High 'Failed to Return' books.

-Steve Darlow is a Bomber Command historian, established military aviation author (with sixteen books to his name), and television documentary consultant and contributor.
+Steve Darlow is a Bomber Command historian, established military aviation author (with twenty-three books to his name), and television documentary consultant and contributor.
 In 2009 Steve founded Fighting High Publishing, which seeks to publish books focusing on human endeavour in military situations.

 Marc Hall developed an interest in aviation at an early age, and gained a commercial pilots licence.
 Marc's research in to RAF Bomber Command is ongoing and his first book Bomber Command Operation Hurricane met with critical acclaim.